-Christmas Fern are the prettiest plants a home owner can put in their outside flower bed is the Christmas fern.
+Christmas Fern is the prettiest plant a homeowner can put in their outside flower bed is the Christmas fern.
 It is deep green and will help accent other plants very well.
-Making it a great choice around the edges of roses and other bright colored flowers during the winter after they go into hibernation.
+They make it an excellent choice around the edges of roses and other bright-colored flowers during the winter after they go into hibernation.

-It also very tough and will not die easily.
+It also very tough and will not die quickly.
 It can be grown on hills and steeps slopes with ease.
-Which for some home owners is a very good thing.
-Many have yards that are being eroded away by water.
-The ferns help with this problem because they unlike many plants don't require a lot of sunlight, and when winter is over they flatten out making it easier for sediment to lay down.
-Afterwards the leaves of the fern help hold the sediment in place.
-Making the yards of those who own them look much nicer!
+Which, for some homeowners, is a perfect thing?
+Many have yards that are being eroded by water.
+The ferns help with this problem because they, unlike many plants, don’t require a lot of sunlight, and when winter is over, they flatten out, making it easier for sediment to lay down.
+Afterward, the leaves of the fern help hold the deposit in place.
+They are making the yards of those who own them look much more beautiful!

-In addition to its popularity in Christmas wreaths and holiday decorations, the fern can greatly enhance the backyard garden, especially shaded gardens.
-The fern flourishes under trees, but in rocky areas as well.
+In addition to its popularity in Christmas wreaths and holiday decorations, the fern can significantly enhance the backyard garden, especially shaded terraces.
+The fern flourishes under trees but in rocky areas as well.
 The fern does well in damp and dry soil.
-It thrives in partially shaded areas, but it tolerates direct sunlight as well as long as the soil remains damp.
+It thrives in partially shaded areas, but it tolerates direct sunlight as well as long as the ground remains damp.
 In other words, the fern adapts to a large variety of growing conditions.
 It requires little maintenance.
 It is also resistant to many pests and diseases.

-There is debate about the origin of the fern’s name.
+There is a debate about the origin of the fern’s name.
 Some argue that the name comes from the shape of its leaflets.
 The leaflets resemble a stocking or a winter sleigh.
-Others argue that the name is derived from the fact that it retains its dark green color during December.
+Others say that the name derives from the fact that it retains its dark green color during December.
 The name may derive from its shape.
-It has a tree-like shape with the fronds stemming from the central crown.
-The fronds fill in as the fern matures.
+It has a tree-like form, with the fronds stemming from the central crown; The fronds fill in as the fern matures.
 All of these qualities make the fern ideal for holiday and Christmas decorations.
-Its popularity as a holiday decoration, in fact, dates back to the Victorian era of the late 19th century.
+Its popularity as a holiday decoration dates back to the Victorian era of the late 19th century.